Japan's May household spending growth slows from previous month

 Household spending grew 11.6% year-on-year in May, the third month of gains, after a 13.0% rise in April, government data showed on Tuesday.
 That was stronger than a median market forecast for a 10.9% gain in a Reuters poll.

+“It will be hard for services spending to recover if curbs on economic activity are not lifted completely,” said Takumi Tsunoda, senior economist at Shinkin Central Bank Research Institute.

+“While the vaccination rollout is progressing more quickly than thought, its (economic) impact may not be seen until September or later.”

-The month-on-month figures posted a 2.1% contraction compared with a forecast of a 3.7% decline.
+The month-on-month figures showed a 2.1% contraction compared with a forecast decline of 3.7%, the Ministry of Internal Affairs and Communications data showed.

+While May’s expenditure declined less from the previous month than thought, weak car sales in June - partly due to the impact on supply of a semiconductor shortage - were likely to weigh on last month’s spending, Tsunoda said.

 The spending growth in May is unlikely to dispel worries that Japan is lagging recoveries seen in other major economies such as the United States, which the International Monetary Fund is forecasting to grow 7.0% this year - the fastest pace in a generation.